SArunD/GT-StudyLink/README.md

 ## 🛠️ Building for Production
-To build the application for production:
+To build the application for production (Untested):
 ```
 npm run build
 ```